raspiblitz/raspiblitz/README.md

 ![SSH9d2](pictures/ssh9d-lndscan.png)

 Automatically if the Blockchain Sync is done LND will start to scan the blockchain and collect information.
-If you reached this point it should normally just take a round 1 hour until the waiting time is over.
+If you reached this point it should normally just take around 1 hour until the waiting time is over.

 Once all is done you should see this status screen on the RaspiBlitz LCD/display:

+### Main Menu

+If you now login by SSH in your RaspiBlitz (or you are still logged in) you will the the Main Menu:

 ![SSH9e1](pictures/ssh9e-mainmenu1.png)